ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/mssql_remote.md

 ```
 ## How to check your servers MSSQL port

-To check the port in which the SQL Server is configured to listen on, You would need to;
+To check the port in which the SQL Server is configured to listen on, You would need to:
 ```
 - Establish an RDP connection to the MSSQL server
 - Open MSSQL Server Configuration manager